-CO1 Remembering different types of graphs and their applications \mathbf{X} CO2 Understand various operations on graphs 5 CO3 Analysis the applications of different parameters of a graph. \overline{X} CO4 Applying the concept of chromatic and domination numbers and its real life applications
+CO1 Remembering different types of graphs and their applications 5 CO2 Understand various operations on graphs to K CO3 Analysing the applications of different parameters of a graph.
+CO4 Applying the concept of chromatic and domination numbers and its real life \bowtie applications CO5 Determining mathematical modeling using graph theory concepts.